Know how much holiday to give your staff

 If you don't have an agreement for taking leave and you want workers to take all or part of their holiday entitlement on certain dates, you must give notice of at least twice as long as the leave period.

-If you set restrictions on when holiday can be taken, bear in mind the need to avoid indirect discrimination - read more on how to prevent discrimination and value diversity.
+If you set restrictions on when holidays can be taken, bear in mind the need to avoid indirect discrimination - read more on how to prevent discrimination and value diversity.

 Accruing annual leave during sick leave